slsa-framework/slsa-github-generator/internal/builders/container/README.md

 ## Verification

 Verification of provenance attestations can be done via several different tools.
 This section shows examples of several popular tools.

+### slsa-verifier

+`slsa-verifier` can be used to verify the provenance attestation for the image.
+Please see the [documentation](https://github.com/slsa-framework/slsa-verifier#containers) in the slsa-verifier repository.

 ### Cosign